Girgias/query-builder/README.md

 This Query Builder can build a variety of SQL queries which are database agnostic because it uses the ANSI standardized syntax.

+Every sort of query has its own class which extends from the base Query class, They all have the same constructor signature which requires the table name on which to execute the query.

 ### Examples
 A basic select query:
 ```php